oneeve8/kobble-data/content/Tutorial2.md

 If you plan on creating, storing, and sharing a lot of information, you will want to activate a GitHub account.

-So let’s talk about GitHub
+So lets talk about GitHub

 If you are not familiar with GitHub, it is basically a web based repository and internet hosting service.